openshift-labs/learn-katacoda/developing-on-openshift/helm/02-first-chart.md

 `helm ls`{{execute}}

-In next chapter we will add OpenShift Route as an Helm Template, like for `Service`, to be published in a new revision.
+In next chapter we will add an OpenShift Route as a Helm Template, like for `Service`, to be published in a new revision.